-Flood advantages, disadvantages, causes & risks
+Flood advantages, disadvantages, types, causes & risks

-The flood is a large body of water in some areas where it becomes destructive and impedes the natural cycle of living organisms, It may be a result of long periods of heavy rain, or rivers or lakes, When the temperature is high, It can cause flooding as they cause the ice caps and the snow to melt quickly.
+A flood is a large body of water in some areas where it becomes destructive and impedes the natural cycle of living organisms, It may be a result of long periods of heavy rain, or rivers or lakes, When the temperature is high, It can cause flooding as they cause the ice caps and the snow to melt quickly.

-There are many benefits of flooding despite its immediate ill effects, For the farmers and the people in the agricultural sector, It helps them in long run by providing the nutrients to the soil that were lacking, It makes the soil more fertile and increases the agricultural production.
+There are many benefits of flooding despite its immediate ill effects, For the farmers and the people in the agricultural sector, It helps them in long run by providing nutrients to the soil that were lacking, It makes the soil more fertile and increases agricultural production.